 - 1. It is the policy of Johnson-Beth-El College of Nursing and Health Sciences to provide a prompt and equitable resolution of student complaints and grievances.
 A student shall not be subject to reprisal for filing a complaint or grievance. - 2.
-A student may appeal a grade, but this does not guarantee a grade change. - 3.
-A student may grieve an alleged error in grading by an instructor or other designated person involved in the evaluation of performance, a violation of a written policy regarding course requirements, and/or an alleged error in the recording of official grades. - 4.
+A student may appeal a grade, but this does not guarantee a grade change. - A student may grieve an alleged error in grading by an instructor or other designated person involved in the evaluation of performance, a violation of a written policy regarding course requirements, and/or an alleged error in the recording of official grades. - 4.
 All appeals regarding course grades shall follow the procedures established by the college, as listed below: - a.
-The student is responsible to discuss the grade grievance and file a written appeal with the faculty member involved in the incident within 10 working days of receiving the grade.
-After 10 working days, the student relinquishes the right to grieve a course question grade. - b.
-If a resolution is agreed upon by the student and the faculty member, then a written summary of the resolution shall be created and signed by both parties (this may be done electronically) no later than 7 working days after the meeting.
+The student is responsible to discuss the grade grievance and file a written appeal with the faculty member involved in the incident within 10 UCCS business days of receiving the grade.
+After 10 UCCS business days, the student relinquishes the right to grieve a course question grade. - b.
+If a resolution is agreed upon by the student and the faculty member, then a written summary of the resolution shall be created and signed by both parties (this may be done electronically) no later than 10 UCCS business days after the meeting.
 A copy of the agreement will be kept in the student's file. - c.
-If the issue remains unresolved, the student may bring their grade grievance to the Department Chair within 10 working days of the meeting with the faculty.
+If the issue remains unresolved, the student may bring their grade grievance to the Department Chair within 10 UCCS business days of the meeting with the faculty.
 The Department Chair will meet, in person, via phone teleconference or via web conference with the student and faculty member to work at a resolution.
-If a resolution is agreed upon by the student, the faculty member and Department Chair, then a written summary of the resolution shall be created and signed (this may be done electronically) by all three parties, no later than 7 working days after the meeting.
+If a resolution is agreed upon by the student, the faculty member, and Department Chair, then a written summary of the resolution shall be created and signed (this may be done electronically) by all three parties, no later than 10 UCCS business days after the meeting.
 A copy of the agreement will be kept in the student's file. - d.
 In the event that a resolution cannot be agreed upon after the student has met with the Department Chair and the faculty member, the grievance will be taken to the Associate Dean for Academic Affairs and Operations.
+Johnson Beth-El College of Nursing and Health Sciences Dean.
+Cases involving academic misconduct are heard through the individual college or school in which the allegation of misconduct occurred in accordance with the Student Academic Ethics Code.
 Either the Associate Dean or the Dean may ask for the Student Affairs Council to be convened (See Section C) to hear the case before he/she makes the final decision on behalf of the college.
-The decision of the Associate Dean or the Dean is final (revised April 8, 2014).
+The decision of the Associate Dean or the Dean is final (revised May 18, 2022).